Brand themes: Pork’s no longer the other white meat. Sadly.

-One of the most successful industry campaigns is coming to an end as the National Pork Board announced recently it is ending its “The Other White Meat” campaign, created in 1987 and it helped raise pork sales more than 20%.
+One of the most successful brand themes is coming to an end as the National Pork Board announced recently it is ending its “The Other White Meat” campaign, created in 1987 and it helped raise pork sales more than 20%.

 For those of you who can’t remember that far back, pork had a bad reputation in the mid-80s.
 It was considered unhealthy because of its fat content (in terms of how it was often cut) and the association with pigs.